PUFFS & SIFTERS

 In times of extreme scarcity, it wasn't uncommon for companies to use emergency packaging made from paper or cardboard.

-By the end of the War, women were desperate to hang up their uniforms and express femininity through independence, beauty and glamour.
+By the end of the War, women were eager to hang up their uniforms and express femininity through independence, beauty and glamour.
 Compact production resumed at full throttle during the 1950’s.
 Blushed cheeks and red lipstick were all the rage as women aspired to the glamorous stars of the silver screen including Marilyn Monroe and Joan Mansfield.

 With a strengthening economy and an explosion in consumerism came demand for innovative manufacturing solutions.
 Sadly however, these processes sought to serve the millions, and lost touch with the discerning.
 Whilst the end of the war was celebrated with new levels of capitalism, the 1950's would mark the beginning of the end in more ways than one.